lgbarrere/CNF-SAT_to_ILP_converter/README.md

 * **Conversion**

-You can open some DIMACS or ILP files (recommanded .txt or .cnf for DIMACS and .lpt for ILP files, but works with any selected file) or a folder containing DIMACS or ILP files with the menu bar at the top.
+You can open some DIMACS or ILP files (recommanded .txt or .cnf for DIMACS and .lpt for ILP files, but works with any selected file) or a folder containing DIMACS or ILP files with the "File" menu bar at the top.

 A loaded file is assumed to be well formmated for now, but this could change in a future update.